-You can paint inexpensive furniture and make it look aged or distressed or what ever you want.
+You can paint cheap furniture and make it look aged or distressed or what ever you want.
 You know the furniture I’m talking about.
 That piece of furniture that may be wood or may not be wood or may be wood covered with something that’s not wood.
 We all know you can’t distress that stuff.
 It gets puffy or it just turns into sawdust.

 The tools I used in this makeover are not your ordinary diy tools.
 You might be surprised.